Statement from the National Emergency Coordination Group on Severe Weather

 Report of the National Emergency Coordination Group meeting

-The National Emergency Coordination Group met today (03 October 2019) in anticipation of the arrival of Strom Lorenzo.
+The National Emergency Coordination Group met today (15 October 2017) in anticipation of the arrival of Storm Ophelia.
 The Department of Housing, Planning and Local Government is designated as the Lead Government Department for coordinating the response to severe weather emergencies at national level.
 The Department’s National Directorate for Fire and Emergency Management (NDFEM) Severe Weather Team has been meeting daily and working with Met Éireann, local authorities and other Government Departments and agencies since Thursday 12 October to review information regarding the storm and its predicted trajectory and intensity.

 Updated information received from Met Éireann on Friday 13 October regarding the trajectory of the storm has identified the issues facing the country as being severe wind, coastal surge and heavy rainfall, with the potential for this to be a life threatening event with the likelihood of significant destruction in worst affected areas.
 This has driven the decision to hold the National Emergency Coordination Group meeting today.
 The objective of the meeting was to bring all Government Departments together to review and disseminate the latest information regarding the storm, review the current national preparedness arrangements and to formulate public safety messaging in anticipation of the storm reaching Ireland.